-Quality second hand books - 280 Sydney Road, Coburg, Melbourne - We are closed, except for phone and online orders.
+Quality second hand books - 280 Sydney Road, Coburg, Melbourne - We are open everyday except Monday.
 We have many more books in store!
-Please contact me on 0400066287.
-Free local delivery.
+Contact me on 0400066287.
+Free local delivery. $10 postage within Australia.

 Privacy and Publicity: Modern Architecture as Mass Media